justcli/zerodb/README.md

 # zerodb
 **zerodb** is a NoSQL, storage-supported, fast embedded database.
-It is like NoSQL version of sqlite.
+It is like MongoDB but an embedded (in-process) database like SQLite.
 It currently support only Python language.
 It is uitable for Python applications that need sqlite-like database but much faster and with storage support.
 The database can store any json data.
 All the data is maintained in the memory.
 The data is also backed to a file if the user needs storage support.
 The database gurantees safety of the storage file against application crash.

 ## Installation
 You can install zerodb by cloning the repo.